feifanz/LinkedinCrawler/README.md

 # LinkedinCrawler
-LinkedinCrawler can automatically collect basic Linkedin profiles and perform cluster algorithm on them, contains:
+LinkedinCrawler can automatically collect basic Linkedin profiles and perform cluster algorithm on them (*based on python2.7), contains:
    - Crawler module
    - Cluster module
    - Front-end based on react framework and ant design ui
-   - Back-end restful service based on flask framework *notice: base on python2.7
+   - Back-end restful service based on flask framework

 # Demo
 Check http://20.36.38.226/ to see the lively demo.